-In 1943, George Eastman, American innovator and the founder of the Eastman Kodak Company, was dying.
+In 1932, George Eastman, American innovator and the founder of the Eastman Kodak Company, was dying.
 An illness of the spine was killing him, causing great pain and leaving him unable to move properly.
 Haunted by the pain his mother went through in her final years over twenty years prior, Eastman was driven into a state of depression, until, eventually, he was forced into taking drastic action to end it.
-On March 14th 1943, Eastman shot himself through the heart, but not before leaving a note behind.
+In March 1932, Eastman shot himself through the heart, but not before leaving a note behind.
 ‘To my friends and family,’ it read, ‘my work is done – why wait?’

 The nature of Eastman’s death in many ways parallels the contemporary state of his company in Harrow.
 Recently, it was confirmed that the local Kodak Factory will be ceasing its manufacturing operations at the end of this year, putting a total of 250 jobs at risk in process.
 A staple of the Harrowvian landscape since the nineteenth century, the closure of the Kodak Factory is the last act of many things – of a chapter of industry in Harrow, and the changed nature of photography in the twenty-first century.

 Founded in America, Kodak initially grew on the back of Eastman’s innovations in photography – most notably the development of roll film – which changed the industry forever, arguably right up until very recently.
 Roll film allowed the proliferation of amateur photography, bringing it to the mainstream to great success.
 By 1889, Eastman’s company was ready to expand, and, two years later, an overseas plant was set up in Harrow to match the increasingly global demand for Kodak products.
 Harrow became the first Kodak processing plant in Britain where spent cameras were sent in the nineteenth and early twentieth century.
 As Eastman himself described it, ‘You press the button, we do the rest’ – that was the Kodak system.